Creating a 12 Season Color Analysis is admitting that 4 Seasons don't give a result for everyone.

-Each has a wide and glorious color palette allowing plenty of choice for mood and occasion to dictate your selection.
+Each Color Family has a wide and glorious color palette allowing plenty of choice for mood and occasion to dictate your selection.

-However, many people have adopted a method whereby 4 Seasons have been broken down into their individual elements making a 12 Season Color Analysis.
+However, many people have adopted a method whereby each of the 4 Seasons has been broken down into the 3 individual elements making a 12 Season Color Analysis.
 Very strange and very confusing!

 If you have been determined with a 12 Season Color Analysis, not only is it possible that your colors are 'diluted' but if you're not a True Season you're probably not a Season at all.